c60 + intergalactic- a conversation with Ken (scientist)

 Klingons would probably be more aggressive that way.

-But anyway, the internet offers a lot of benefits as we've seen.
+But anyway, the Internet offers a lot of benefits as we've seen.

-Vast quantities of money, it churns uh all of our world over, uh, you know, literally turning it over over on its head, and and uh mostly in a positive way.
+It churned all of our world over, you know, literally turning it over on its head.

-It also stands to reason that other species that may go into space would want the ability for the spaceships to call home, to phone home, and and they would have some form of internet that wouldn't be Wi-Fi, wouldn't be radio, it would be some other mechanism that would allow the spaceships wandering off into their particular solar system to call back to their home planet.
+It also stands to reason that other species that may go into space would want the ability for the spaceships to call home, to phone home, and they would have some form of internet that wouldn't be Wi-Fi, wouldn't be radio.

 Hang on just a second, okay?

-Hey, I'm online now with 10.
+Hey, I'm online now with Ken.

 Oh, cool.